Helping create a cleaner environment

 iWave® brings a new, advanced air cleaning technology to the HVACR market.
-This patented technology, called needlepoint bipolar ionization, uses carbon fiber brushes to produce a refined electrical charge to proactively clean the air in residential and commercial buildings.
-The iWave approach produces equal amounts of positive and negative ions (combined charge neutral) that react and reduce certain viruses and bacteria. iWave also reduces particles, smoke, odors and VOCs in the air. iWave is OEM approved and can be installed in any air conditioning or heating system.LEARN MORE
+This patented technology, called needlepoint bipolar ionization, uses carbon fiber brushes to produce a refined electrical charge to clean the air in residential and commercial buildings.
+The iWave approach produces positive and negative ions that help reduce certain viruses and bacteria. iWave also helps reduce particles, smoke, odors and VOCs in the air. iWave is OEM approved and can be installed in most air conditioning or heating systems.LEARN MORE

 How bipolar ionization works

-iWave Air Ionization Systems are bipolar, meaning they use two emitters to create equal amounts of positive and negative ions.
-When these ions are injected into the air stream, they reduce certain VOCs, pollutants and airborne gases.
-The emitted ions will also reduce certain viruses and bacteria.
-Contact with ions has microbicidal effects on certain viruses and bacteria, which ultimately disrupt their surface proteins and render them inactive.
-The ions also attach to dust and other airborne particles, causing them to band together until they are large enough to be caught by the HVAC system’s air filters.
+iWave Air Ionization Systems are bipolar, meaning they use two emitters to create positive and negative ions.
+When these ions are introduced into the air stream, they help reduce certain VOCs, pollutants and airborne gases.
+The emitted ions will also help reduce certain viruses and bacteria.
+The ions also attach to dust and other airborne particles, causing them to band together and become larger and more easily captured by the HVAC system’s air filters.

-iWave’s technology generates the same ions that nature creates with lightning, waterfalls, ocean waves, etc. Nature uses ion energy to break apart molecules, naturally cleaning the air.
-The only difference between iWave’s technology and nature is that iWave does it without generating unsafe levels of ozone per UL867 test standard.+LEARN MORE in our Performance Data
+iWave’s technology generates the same ions that nature creates with lightning, waterfalls, ocean waves, etc. The difference between iWave’s technology and other forms of ionization is that iWave does it without generating unsafe levels of ozone per UL867 test standard.+LEARN MORE in our Performance Data

 How is ionization different?